Family Travel in Italy

-In this post, I spoke about the many benefits of renting an apartment in Europe.
+I have written often about the many benefits of renting an apartment in Europe.
 Regarding family travel, with teenagers in tow, I feel even more strongly about this recommendation.
 Teenagers need space.
 And they need Wifi….let’s just call a spade a spade.
 (Truth be told…me too!).
-Touring all day long is exhausting for everyone, and being able to come back to an apartment that has good space for everyone, a kitchen that has snacks and drinks stocked, and Wifi, helps the whole family decompress, rest, and keep up the daily touring pace.
+Touring all day long is exhausting for everyone, and being able to come back to an apartment that has good space for everyone, a kitchen stocked with snacks and drinks, and Wifi, helps the whole family decompress, rest, and keep up the daily touring pace.

-Visiting Italy Tip #2: All Pizzas are Not Created Equal
+Family Travel in Italy Tip #3: All Pizzas are Not Created Equal

 Here’s the thing that many tourists struggle with….when visiting a foreign country, the food is NOT going to taste like what you are used to eating at home.
 Even a food as ubiquitous as pizza, is NOT the same in Italy as it is in America.
 Major differences?
 A tomato-based sauce is not a given on all pizzas!
 Many pizzas are “white” pizzas.
 Toppings are very different, and pepperoni, sliced in little rounds, is just not a thing in Italy….embrace the sausage and mushrooms, y’all!
 Most street-pizza is displayed room temperature, in big rectangular sheets, not rounds.
 When ordering, you indicate how big of a piece you want, and then that piece is warmed up in a toaster oven.
 Bottom line…embrace the different!
 It’s part of the fun!

-Visiting Italy Tip #3: When in Doubt, Get Some Gelato
+Tip #4: When in Doubt, Get Some Gelato

 Your fashion work-around…try to lump your church visits together on one or two days, and have your teenage girl wear a sundress that gets as close to her knee caps as fashionably possible.
 Throw a scarf or pashmina over her shoulders, and you will be good to go.
 Save the shorts for another day, and respect the custom!